 And we have lift-off… in the kitchen department.
-Raine and Skye have picked up the skillet and spatula and swept me off my feet with their cooking skills.
-I wonder where that came from?! 😉 Well, it all started when Raine and I went to Cali for Steev’s graduation and Skye had to stay home.
+Hip2bDaughters have picked up the skillet and spatula and swept me off my feet with their cooking skills.
+I wonder where that came from?! 😉 Well, it all started when Hip2bDaughter1 and I went to Cali for Hip2bSon’s graduation and Hip2bDaughter2 had to stay home.
 For the first time in her life, she had to make some of her own meals.
 Here are some pictures she sent us of her cooking.

 Doesn’t this look amazing?